MihhailLastovski/chrome-extension/README.md

 ## Versions

+v 1.4.17

+-   When changing the list, the values of word lecID and stringID are saved

 v 1.4.16

 -   When a screenshot is taken, it is saved in a google table under Lec ID + .png and downloaded with the same name